- $ Billion+ Won

 - After a period of treatment, the attending doctor determines that the worker has recovered and is able to return to work, even though the worker is still in pain.

 - After a period of treatment, the attending doctor determines the worker is not recovering as they should and suggests that the worker is exaggerating their symptoms.
-When this occurs, it is time to contact an Orlando workers’ compensation attorney.
+When this occurs, it is time to contact an Orlando workers' compensation lawyer.

 What Benefits are Available for Injured Workers in Florida?